clintonmead/clintonmead.github.io/index.md

 ## Employment history:

+### C# developer - yReceipts

+C# and .Net developer.
+Particular focus on interfacing with Windows printing and keyboard hooks.

 ### Haskell Programmer - University of New South Wales (April 2017 to September 2017)

 Limited term contract funded by a research grant.
 Work primarily consisted of redeveloping the lexer, parser and type checker for the compiler for the language [MCK](http://cgi.cse.unsw.edu.au/~mck/pmck/).